tobiloba-aji/DSA.-Data-Analysis-project./README.md

 bonus)
 - Total amount to be paid out per region and company-wide
 ### Data analysis
-This is where we included som basic lines of code, queries and Dax expressions to answer case questions based on the data.

 ### Result

 recommrndations
 contributions
 license